okdistribute/claude-code-for-pms/commands/feature-request.md

 $ARGUMENTS
 </thread>

 Think deeply.
-Did I give you enough information to create a feature request? do you need to ask me for more conext before getitng strated?
+Did I give you enough information to create a feature request?
+Do you need to ask me for more context before getting started?

-In the FEAT team in linear, please make feature request tickets based on the following slack thread.
+In the FEAT team in Linear, please make feature request tickets based on the following slack thread.
 There could be more than one feature request mentioned on this slack thread.
-Intelligently try to parse out if this issue is tied to a particular customer and what that customer's name is. additionally, add a label for 'customer priority': either Nice to have, must have soon, or must have now (Blocker)
+Intelligently try to parse out if this issue is tied to a particular customer and what that customer's name is.
+Additionally, add a label for 'customer priority': either Nice to have, must have soon, or must have now (Blocker)